The xx: 2009–2011: xx and Qureshi's departure

 Though the band had previously worked with producers including Diplo and Kwes, Smith produced xx and co-mixed with Rodaidh McDonald.
 The xx recorded its first album in a small garage that was part of the XL Recordings studio, often at night.

 In August 2009, the band headlined its own concert tour.
 The xx has toured with artists including Friendly Fires, The Big Pink, and Micachu.
 In January 2010, Matt Groening chose the band to play at the All Tomorrow's Parties festival which he curated in Minehead, England.
-In addition, the band played at five music festivals in the United States, Coachella, Sasquatch, Bonnaroo, Lollapalooza and Austin City Limits.
+In addition, the band played at five music festivals in the US: Coachella, Sasquatch, Bonnaroo, Lollapalooza and Austin City Limits.

-In late 2009, second guitarist and keyboardist Baria Qureshi left the group.
+In late 2009, second guitarist and keyboardist Baria Qureshi exited the group.
 Initial reports stated that this was due to exhaustion, but Oliver Sim later said that the rest of the band had made this decision: "Also to be fair to her, people have an idea about that she left the band.
 She didn't.
 It was a decision that me, Romy, and Jamie made.
 And it had to happen."

-The music of its debut album was used extensively on television and in the media, such as 24/7, Person of Interest, NBC's coverage of the 2010 Winter Olympic Games; during the series Cold Case, Suits, Mercy, the Greek version of Next Top Model, Bedlam, Hung, 90210, as well as being the feature song for the March 2010 E4 advert for 90210, Misfits, the Karl Lagerfeld fall/winter 2011 fashion show, Waterloo Road, and the film I Am Number Four.
+The music of its debut album was used extensively on television and in other media, such as 24/7, Person of Interest, NBC's coverage of the 2010 Winter Olympic Games; during the series Cold Case, Suits, Mercy, the Greek version of Next Top Model, Bedlam, Hung, 90210, as well as being the feature song for the March 2010 E4 advert for 90210, Misfits, the Karl Lagerfeld fall/winter 2011 fashion show, Waterloo Road, and the film I Am Number Four.
 In May 2010, the track "Intro" was used by the BBC in its coverage of the 2010 general election.
 This led to the band playing the track on an episode of Newsnight.
 The track was also played before the UEFA Euro 2012 and UEFA Euro 2016 matches at stadiums in Poland, Ukraine, and France and featured during the end of Top Gear season 19 episode 6 "Africa Special Part 1".
 Dimitri Vegas & Like Mike and Sander van Doorn's 2012 single "Project T", which launched the Tomorrowland 2012 aftermovie, contains samples from "Intro"; van Doorn had earlier released a remix of the song in 2010.
 The song was also sampled in Rihanna's "Drunk on Love" from her album Talk That Talk and was featured in the films It's Kind of a Funny Story and Project X.